yw-fang/yw-fang.github.io/_pages/includes/intro.md

 -->

 <p>
-Yuewen serves as a Youth Editor of the Editorial Board of InfoMat (JCR Q1), Journal of Materials Informatics, Chip and Acta Metallurgica Sinica (English Letters) [JCR Q1].
+Yuewen serves as a Youth Editor of the Editorial Board of 4 JCR-Q1 journals including InfoMat, Journal of Materials Informatics, Chip and Acta Metallurgica Sinica (English Letters).
 He is an enthusiastic reviewer with strong willingness to help authors in the community publish their research findings by providing expert comments on improving the manuscripts.
-Up till now, he has contributed 190+ verified peer reviews to 40 peer-reviewed journals such as Physical Review Letters and Nature sister journals.
+Up till now, he has contributed 250+ verified peer reviews to 50 peer-reviewed journals such as Physical Review Letters and Nature sister journals.
 <!-- Up till now, he has contributed <span style="color: blue;">121 verified peer reviews</span> to 26 peer-reviewed journals such as Physical Review Letters. -->
 </p>
 </div>